supertree-toolkit/stk/doc/tutorial.rst

     features and functions of the STK.
 Do not use in real analysis.

 The aim of this tutorial is to guide you through the stages of collecting, storing and curating supertree source data.
-This can be divded into a number of
+This can be divided into a number of
 steps:
     * Collect and import bibliographic data
     * Collect, digitise and import trees